 Pediatric Advanced Life Support (PALS) Manual

 PALS Introduction - Get a glimpse of the Pediatric Advanced Life Support (PALS) course.
-Familiarize yourself with the elements of the course, including guidelines and protocols according to the AHA to help children and infants.
+Familiarize yourself with the elements of the course, including guidelines and protocols according to the ILCOR to help children and infants.

 PALS Basic Life Support - Familiarize yourself with Basic Life Support (BLS) for children and infants.
 Learn about the set protocols for one-rescuer and two-rescuer BLS for both children and infants.